elatov/elatov.github.io/_posts/2013-07-23-mount-various-file-system-with-autofs-on-mac-os-x-mountain-lion.md

 >     /src            eng4:/export/src
 >
 >
-> Since the direct map as a whole isn&#8217;t associated with a single directory, it is specified in the master map with a dummy directory name of **/-**.
+> Since the direct map as a whole isn't associated with a single directory, it is specified in the master map with a dummy directory name of **/-**.
 >
 > **Indirect Map**
 > An indirect map is used where a large number of entries are to be associated with a single directory.
 Each map entry key is the simple name of a directory entry.
 A good example of this is the auto_home map which determines the entries under the /home directory.
 For example: